Total Pageviews

 "Well," she said, "you don't have an upper lip."

 "Oh, that does hurt," I said.
-"It may be thin, Ms Mankiller, but it's there.
-And we may still be looking for my chin but I do have an upper lip and right now I'm struggling to keep it stiff."
+"It may be thin, Miss Mankiller, but it's there.
+And we may still be looking for my chin, but I do have an upper lip, and right now, I'm struggling to keep it stiff."

 She let that one slide and changed the subject.
 "I'm happy that you're going to the village with me."

-"Don't get your hopes up, young Mankiller, I don't plan to be there for long."
+"Don't get your hopes up, I don't plan to be there for long."

 "How long will you be staying then?
-You'll be there through mid-summer night?"
+You'll be there through the Solstice?"

 "Absolutely not," I said.
-"The last thing I want is to get stuck playing the part of the Fool in the Mid-summer Festival."
+"The last thing I want is to get stuck playing the part of the Fool in the Winter Festival."

 "Too bad," she said.
 "Nothing exciting ever happens in the village," she said and then added the footnote, "unless you're there, of course.
 You have a special knack for adding interest."